Wuszt/LibeRTTI/README.md

 You have access to the list of all registered types.

 ### Unique and persistent IDs
-All registered types get unique IDs which persist between executions until the name of the type changes.
+All registered types and their properties get unique IDs which persist between executions until the name of the type/property changes.
 Might be used for serialization.

 # Primitive Types
 To get primitive's type use `rtti::PrimitiveType< <primitive_type_name> >::GetInstance()`.
 All primitive types are registered out of the box.
 However, if I skipped something, you can add new one by adding `DECLARE_AND_IMPLEMENT_PRIMITIVE_TYPE( <primitive_type_name> )` to your header.

+# Properties
+You have a data about type's (and inherited from type's) selected variables called properties.
+Very useful in case you implement serialization or some UI.

 # Code Examples
 * Non-virtual classes